mathiasertl/django-ca/docs/source/docker.rst

 .. _docker-compose-nginx:

-Configure nginx
+Configure NGINX
 ===============

-By default, nginx will only listen on HTTP, but a configuration for TLS is included for your convenience.
+By default, NGINX will only listen on HTTP, but a configuration for TLS is included for your convenience.

-All you need to do is enable port 443, tell nginx about public and private key, and finally set the ``NGINX_TEMPLATE=tls`` environment variable.
+All you need to do is enable port 443, tell NGINX about public and private key, and finally set the ``NGINX_TEMPLATE=tls`` environment variable.
 For this example, we retrieve TLS certificates from Let's Encrypt **before** we run docker-compose (so that port 443 is still open):